4.1 Magnitude Earthquake Strikes Nothern Pakistan

 -

 “I felt the walls shaking in Swat for a few seconds, then it stopped.
-Thankfully, nothing serious happened,” said a resident of Mingora.
+Thankfully, nothing serious happened,” shared a resident of Mingora.

 -